matevz/game-node/plugins/discordPlugin/README.md

 ## Available Functions

-The `TwitterPlugin` provides several functions that can be used by the agent:
+The `DiscordPlugin` provides several functions that can be used by the agent:

-- `searchTweetsFunction`: Search for tweets based on a query.
-- `replyTweetFunction`: Reply to a tweet.
-- `postTweetFunction`: Post a new tweet.
+- `sendMessageFunction`: Send a message in discord
+- `addReactionFunction`: Add a reaction in discord message.
+- `pinMessageFunction`: Pin a message in discord message.
-- `likeTweetFunction`: Like a tweet.
+- `deleteMessageFunction`: Delete a message in discord.
-- `quoteTweetFunction`: Quote a tweet with your own commentary.

 ## License